Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Results and discussion

-\paragraph{Results and discussion. }
+\section{Results and discussion}

-In the numerical calculations using Eq.
-(4) the trace of the density matrix is equal to one for all times.
-This assures that the particle conservation principle is not broken.
-Moreover, it implies that the Hamiltonian is hermitian.
-In Fig. 3, at $t=0$, ${{\rho }_{gg}}=1$, hence there is no electron in the configuration.
-In addition, when there is no decoherence, the probability of the electron to get trapped in the central QD is 58\%.
-On the other hand, when decoherence comes into action, the electron's trapping probability does increase to 67\% - 83\% depending on the temperature (see Fig. 3 and 4).
+In the numerical calculations based on Eq.~(\ref{eq:Master}) the trace of the density matrix is equal to one at all times.
+This ensures probability conservation, which agrees with the Hamiltonian being hermitian.
+In Fig.~\ref{fig:probabilities_no_decoherence}, \ref{fig:probabilities_decoherence_100K}, \ref{fig:probabilities_decoherence_200K}, and \ref{fig:probabilities_decoherence_300K} at $t=0$, ${{\rho }_{SES}}=1$, which means that there is no electron initially in the NR configuration.
+In addition, if decoherence is absent, the probability of the electron to get trapped in the central QD is 27\%, as shown in Fig.~\ref{fig:probabilities_no_decoherence}.
+In contrast, if decoherence is taken into account, the electron's trapping probability increases to 58\% - 70\% depending on the temperature (see Figs.~\ref{fig:probabilities_decoherence_100K}, \ref{fig:probabilities_decoherence_200K}, and \ref{fig:probabilities_decoherence_300K}).
 The probability of the electron's trapping at different temperatures and their corresponding dephasing times are shown in Table \ref{tab:trapping}.

+Although the trapping probability decreases with increasing dephasing rate, it is larger than the trapping probability in the case of vanishing decoherence.
+Many factors contribute to this counter-intuitive result.
+The first factor is the \textit{electron pocket}, which is essential for the electron to get accumulated in the central QD.
+To show the importance of the \textit{electron pocket}, consider the following configuration where there is no \textit{electron pocket} (i.e $t_{42} < t_{43}$ and $t_{32}$).
+The electron is delocalized among all five QDs.
+In Fig. \ref{fig:probabilities_decoherence_noelectronpocket}, the same eigenenergies and the same hopping matrix elements values were considered except for $t_{42}$.
+The result is due to the detuning of the energy levels of the QDs.
+However, there is no significant localization of the electron in QD \#3.